priyanr25892/Cloudformation/README.md

                 Permissions:
                 Publish

-4. Trigger for the lambda fucntion and its configuration:
+4. Trigger for the lambda function and its configuration:
     CLoudwatch events is the trigger.
     It is done from the configuration setting of lambda function.
     From the designer we need to click on Add trigger